shon-1210/10X-Visium-Spatial-Transcriptomics-Pipeline-to-Analyse-miRNA-Expression-Patterns/Readme.md

 ```

 **Steps:**
-1. **Run Clustering** - Execute BayesSpace + K-means with spatial prior
+1. **Run Clustering** - Execute both BayesSpace & K-means clustering methods, set K-means number of clusters to match BayesSpace
 2. **Save Results** - Export .RDS file with complete object
-3. **≥3 Clusters?** - Check if sufficient clusters identified, if not, discard dataset
+3. **≥3 Clusters?** - Check if a sufficient number of clusters are identified (accurately too), if not, discard the dataset

 ---